 Become a Mentor

-Mentor with the MentorWorks program
+Volunteer to mentor with our MentorWorks program

 Mentoring Students in FCPS

 A mentor is a caring, responsible person who gives one-on-one time to a student and encourages the student to develop his or her strengths and capabilities.
 Mentoring is not tutoring and should not be grounded in academic support.
 While FCPS onboards mentors at any point during the school year, we ask that mentors commit to at least one school year.